duglin/helloworld/README.md

   so we'll just use `runLatest` which takes a single container definition.
 - `configuration`: just a wrapper.
 In my opinion this should be removed, it serves no real purpose.
-Under the covers Knative will create a `Configuration` resource for its nested data, but that doesn't mean we need to expose it to the user.
+Under the covers Knative will create a `Configuration` resource for this nested data, but that doesn't mean we need to expose it to the user.
-- `revisionTemplate`: Each version of our application is called a revision.
+- `revisionTemplate`: Each version of our application is called a `revision`.
 So, what we're doing here is defining a version of our app and its `image` value.
 - `containerConcurrency`: this tells the system how many concurrent requests to allow to each instance of our app at a single time.
+When that threshold is met, the app will be scalled up and new instances are created.

 Now we can deploy it: